riceissa/issarice.com/drafts/folk-udt.md

 This might sound loony, but I think that viewed in a certain sense, UDT is the formalization of the veil of ignorance/"God is watching me"/karma intuition that many people have.
+What do I mean by this?
+Maybe something like "A person making decisions under the assumption that God is watching them acts more like a UDT agent than like a CDT agent."

 Gary Drescher talks about the veil of ignorance a bit in his book _Good and Real_;
 see also